georgi/blog/pages/projects.md

 ## [Shinmun - a git-based blog engine](shinmun)

-Shinmun is a small git-based blog engine.
+Shinmun is a small blog engine.
 Write posts in your favorite editor, git-push it and serve your blog straight from a repository.